-Welcome and thank you for your interest in coming to Vernon.
+Welcome and thank you for your interest in coming to Vernon and the North Okanagan.
 Please review the information below and follow the steps carefully.
 For all community-based questions, please direct them to Ward Mercer at email@example.com.
 For all other questions regarding the pilot, please go to IRCC’s website.

 1. Ensure that you meet the federal eligibility requirements